 November 30th is the feast day of St. Andrew the Apostle.
 St. Andrew was the very first disciple called by Our Lord, and he is the one who got his brother, St. Peter, to become Jesus’ disciple too.
 We all know how the rest turned out.

-The feast day of St. Andrew also marks the end of the liturgical year and the beginning of the new one on the first Sunday of Advent.
+The feast of St. Andrew marks the end of the liturgical year and the beginning of a new year with the start of Advent.
+In fact, the Sunday that falls nearest to St. Andrew’s feast day on November 30th is always the first Sunday of Advent.